Crypto Tax: The Accountant's Guide

 The cost basis for a sale is the cost basis of the most expensive crypto that you acquired.
 This means that crypto assets that have the highest cost basis are the ones that are first sold.
 As capital gains are equal to total proceeds less the cost basis, a larger cost basis means your client's capital gains are minimized.

-In the United States, the amount of tax you pay on crypto gains depends on how long you’ve held your assets for, and your personal Federal Capital Gains Tax rate, and the Federal Income Tax bracket you're in.
+In the United States, the amount of tax you pay on crypto gains depends on how long you’ve held your assets, your personal Federal Capital Gains Tax rate, and the Federal Income Tax bracket you're in.

 The default cost basis method used in the States in Spec ID.
 If investors cannot provide detailed records to utilize the Spec ID cost basis method, the default is FIFO.
 Investors may also be able to use HIFO and LIFO, as long as they provide records showing they followed that cost basis method.